Ride Southern Spain FAQ

 We run 10 months a year (Sept-June).
 Prime months: March–June and September–November (warm, grippy).
 Winter: lower zones are mild and dry.

 Yes—safe storage at the RSS villa all week.
-Please label your case; we’ll keep it out of the way.
+We’ll keep it out of the way.

-Aggressive 2.4–2.5” tyres with reinforced casings (DoubleDown/EXO+/Super Trail) and tubeless sealant.
+Aggressive 2.4–2.5” tyres with reinforced casings (DoubleDown/DH/Super Trail) and tubeless sealant.
 A soft front / medium rear compound works great.

-Yes—work stand, pump, basic tools, lube, and a bike-wash area at base.
+Yes—work stand, pump, most tools, lube, and a bike-wash area at base.
 Big workshop jobs can be arranged in Granada/Motril if needed.

-Small groups—typically 1:6 (guide:riders) with a support driver on uplift days.
+Small groups—typically 1:7 (guide:riders) with a support driver on uplift days.
 We split by ability to keep flow and safety high.
+This can sometimes change, depending on the group.

 Our team includes MIAS-certified leaders (up to Level 5 Tutor) with current Outdoor First Aid, local operations insurance, and years of Sierra Nevada experience.